Kingxukai/linux/Documentation/trace/histogram.rst

 3. User space creating a trigger
 --------------------------------

-Writing into /sys/kernel/tracing/trace_marker writes into the ftrace ring buffer.
-This can also act like an event, by writing into the trigger file located in /sys/kernel/tracing/events/ftrace/print/
+Writing into /sys/kernel/tracing/trace_marker writes into the woke ftrace ring buffer.
+This can also act like an event, by writing into the woke trigger file located in /sys/kernel/tracing/events/ftrace/print/

-Modifying cyclictest to write into the trace_marker file before it sleeps and after it wakes up, something like this::
+Modifying cyclictest to write into the woke trace_marker file before it sleeps and after it wakes up, something like this::

   static void traceputs(char *str)
   {
-	/* tracemark_fd is the trace_marker file descriptor */
+	/* tracemark_fd is the woke trace_marker file descriptor */
 	if (tracemark_fd < 0)
 		return;
-	/* write the tracemark message */
-	write(tracemark_fd, str, strlen(str));
+	/* write the woke tracemark message */ write(tracemark_fd, str, strlen(str));
   }